Jan-Emmanuel De Neve: Awards

 His research was selected among "The Management Ideas that Mattered Most" by Harvard Business Review and he was awarded the Ruut Veenhoven Award by Erasmus Universiteit of Rotterdam for his contributions to the scientific study of happiness.

 Education

 De Neve was a Fulbright Scholar at the Harvard Kennedy School where he obtained a Master in Public Policy and was awarded the 2007 Ellen S. Raphael Award for intellectual and personal qualities.
 He received his PhD from the London School of Economics in 2011 with a thesis titled Essays in Political Economy and Voting Behaviour.

 Personal life

-De Neve is married to noted Belgian Architect Aude-Line Dulière, winner of the 2018 Wheelwright Prize.
+De Neve is married to Belgian Architect Aude-Line Dulière, winner of the 2018 Wheelwright Prize.